Christof93/SciKGTeX/README.md

 ## Using the LaTeX Package
 ### Minimal Example
-To create a minimal contribution we have to assign one of the 5 standard properties to sentences or statements in the text:
+To create a minimal contribution we have to assign one of the 5 standard contribution properties to sentences or statements in the text:

 * _research problem_
 * _objective_